zihanz12/uiuc-cs-wiki/guide/section2.md

 NOTE: Staggered registration applies ONLY to CS classes.
 Your time of registration for classes not under the CS department is determined by your general registration time ticket.

 ## 2.2 - Open Registration:
 Classes that do not fall under staggered registration are considered open registration.
+A class is open registration if CS majors are not given specific registration priority for them.
+This means that registration is not restricted or timegated by major, and when you are able to register for these classes is determined by when your general time ticket for registration is.

 The classes that are open enrollment are as follows:
 * CS124: Introduction to Computer Science I